FabLabUTFSM/WoodPulp-Filter---COVID-19/README.md

 ### Raw Material

-Celulose comes in letter size sheets, 21.59 cm.
-X 27.94 cm with a thikness of 1mm.
+Cellulose comes in letter size sheets, 21.59 cm.
+X 27.94 cm with a thickness of 1mm.

 <img src="images/l2_1.jpg"  width="200" > <img src="images/l2_0.jpg"  width="200" >

-We are also working with wood pulp based fabrics, that will act as filter of big size wood pulp fibers than could be detached from the filter due to air flow:
+We are also working with wood pulp-based fabrics, that will act as filter of big size wood pulp fibers than could be detached from the filter due to air flow:

 <img src="images/l2_2.jpg"  width="400" >